matheus-silveira7714/n8n-nodes-anh/README.md

 {
   correlationId,
   trackingId,
-  notificationId, // Only available in Standard and above (not Basic) successCount, failureCount, results,
+  notificationId, // Only available in Standard and above (not Free/Basic) successCount, failureCount, results,